NightDreamGames/Graded/README.md

 Here's a brief high-level overview of the tech stack Grade.ly uses:

-- This project uses the Android framework, with Android Studio.
+- This project uses the Flutter framework, with builds for Android, iOS, and soon Web.
-- A Flutter rewrite is planned to port Grade.ly to other platforms, like iOS and Web.
 - The app design adheres to the material design guidelines.

 # ✍️ Contributing